-Common causes of encopresis include:
+Common causes of constipation leading to encopresis include:

 - fewer than one bowel movement every three days